 Directions

-2Bring a large pot of salted water to a boil and then cook shells, stirring occasionally, until very al dente, about 9 minutes; drain.
-Run under cold water to stop the cooking; drain again.
+2Bring a large pot of salted water to a boil.
+Add shells and cook, stirring occasionally, until very al dente, about 9 minutes.
+Drain.
+Run under cold water to stop the cooking, then drain again.

 Adam and Joanne's Tips